bladel/docker-streamlink-recorder/README.md

 `streamOptions` - streamlink flags (--twitch-disable-hosting, separated by space)

-The File will be saved as `streamName-YearMonthDayHourMinuteSecond.mkv`
+The File will be saved as `streamName-YearMonthDay-HourMinuteSecond.mkv`